-Sustainability is a buzzword in many organizations, but it’s serious business at Lynchburg College.
+Sustainability is a buzzword in many organizations, but it’s serious business at University of Lynchburg.
 In honor of Earth Day 2016, here are five ways LC and its people work to make the planet a bit better.

 1. Community Garden